surfzoid/QtVsPlayer/README.md

-HELP WANTED, i'm alone and pretty old, i need almost feedback, translator, and so on, i wrote QTVsPlayer because after years of search i didn't find anything for Linux, normaly with Windows dll, QtVsPlayer should be able to compile under Windows.
+# HELP WANTED, i'm alone and pretty old, QtVsPlayer need almost feedback, translator, and so on, i wrote QTVsPlayer because after years of search i didn't find anything for Linux, normaly with Windows dll, QtVsPlayer should be able to compile under Windows.

 # QtVsPlayer for Hikvision.
 Read local video files of Hikvision devices and display blue, green and red vectors.